Portion/Yield:Makes 22–24 biscuits

 Preheat the oven to 160°C/Gas Mark 3 and line 2 large baking sheets with non-stick baking paper.
 Cut the shortbread roll into 5mm-thick slices (either removing the cling film pre or post slicing).
 Place on the prepared baking sheets, sprinkle the top of each slice with a little more sugar, then sprinkle with sumac.

-Bake in the oven for 12–15 minutes or until cooked and pale golden.
+Bake in the oven for 12–15 minutes or until pale golden.
 Remove from the oven, leave to cool slightly on the baking sheets, then carefully transfer the shortbread rounds to a wire rack and leave to cool completely.

 Keep the biscuits in an airtight container in a cool, dry cupboard for up to 5 days.
-Serve the shortbread rounds with desserts such as crème brûlée, orange panna cotta or Mango and Orange Blossom Dessert.
+Serve the shortbread rounds with desserts such as crème brûlée, orange panna cotta or Mango and Orange Blossom Pudding.